DevvEmeka/Glasp-user-guide/glasp.md

 ## `How to Use Glasp `
 If you are new to the Glasp extension, follow the guide below to see several use cases and how to use the highlighter for text, videos (YouTube), and note-taking applications.
 ### `Customise Your Account Based on Your Preferred Topics `
-After you sign up, you can customise your account with up to ten topics to read from.
+After you sign up, you can customise your account with up to ten topics to choose from.
 Here is how you do it:

 1. A list of topics will pop up when you sign up.
 2. Click on your ten preferred topics.
 ![image 19](./assets/7C338E79-976F-4A50-8EEF-972B63D30932.png)
-3. Click **Save**.
+3. Click **Save** at the top right.

 Selecting your favourite topics will customise the topics to your profile.
 The selected topics will appear at the top left corner of your profile page.
 You can change the selected topics by clicking the more option (...) on the side.